Automated Security Response through Online Learning with Adaptive Conjectures: Use Case: Advanced Persistent Threat ( )

-We consider the problem of defending the IT infrastructure of an organization against \apt{}s.
-The operator of the infrastructure, which we call the \textit{defender}, takes measures to protect it against an \textit{attacker} while providing services to a client population (see Fig. \ref{fig:use_case}).
+We consider the problem of defending an organization's \textsc{it} infrastructure against an \apt{} caused by an \textit{attacker} \cite{r1_ref4}.
+The operator of the infrastructure, which we call the \textit{defender}, takes measures to protect it against the attacker while providing services to a client population; see \figref{fig:use_case}.
 The infrastructure includes a set of servers and an Intrusion Detection System (\ids) that logs events in real-time.
 Clients access the services through a public gateway, which is also open to the attacker.

-The attacker's goal is to intrude on the infrastructure and compromise its servers.
-To achieve this goal, the attacker explores the infrastructure through reconnaissance and exploits vulnerabilities while trying to avoid detection.
+The attacker aims to intrude on the infrastructure over an extended period.
+It begins with reconnaissance to identify vulnerabilities, after which it attempts to compromise servers through exploits.
+Once inside the infrastructure, the attacker employs lateral movement techniques, escalates privileges, and uses advanced evasion tactics to avoid detection.

-The defender monitors the infrastructure through observing \ids alerts and other statistics.
+The defender monitors the infrastructure by observing \ids alerts and other statistics.
 It can recover potentially compromised servers (e.g., by upgrading their software), which temporarily disrupts service for clients.
 When deciding to take this response action, the defender balances two conflicting objectives: (\textit{i}) maintain services to its clients; and (\textit{ii}) recover compromised servers.